Lazy-Solutions/AdvancedSceneManager/guides/Scene manager.md

 ## SceneManager.openScenes
 Provides access to the list of open scenes.\
-Proxy for: SceneManager.runtime.openScenes.
+Proxy for: `SceneManager.runtime.openScenes`.

 ## SceneManager.openCollection
 Provides access to the currently open collection, null if none.\
-Proxy for: SceneManager.runtime.openCollection.
+Proxy for: `SceneManager.runtime.openCollection`.

 ## SceneManager.preloadedScene
 Provides access to the currently preloaded scene, null if none.\
-Proxy for: SceneManager.runtime.preloadedScene.
+Proxy for: `SceneManager.runtime.preloadedScene`.

 ## SceneManager.runtime
 Provides access to runtime scene management.